aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/the-open-siddur-project/development/development-status-15022010.html.md

 Gabriel   Wasserman contributed his transcription of many sections of the Seder  Avodat Yisrael that he had incorporated into his Maḥzor for Shabbat  Ḥanukkah.
 Thank you, Gabriel!

-Efraim Feinstein acquired and  scanned a work of the Siddur Torah Ohr  (Nusaḥ HaAri/Lubavitch) an important siddur based on the text edited by  R. Shneur Zalman of Liadi.
+Efraim Feinstein acquired and  scanned a work of the Siddur Torah Ohr  (Nusaḥ HaAri/Lubavitch) an important siddur based on the text edited by Rabbi Shneur Zalman of Liadi.
 A partial digital transcription of the siddur  is already available on <a href="http://he.wikisource.org/wiki/%D7%A1%D7%99%D7%93%D7%95%D7%A8_%D7%AA%D7%95%D7%A8%D7%94_%D7%90%D7%95%D7%A8" target="_blank" rel="noopener noreferrer">Wikisource</a> and this scan will help us complete  that transcription and provide a source for proofreading it.
 Thanks  Efraim!

 An anonymous contributor provided a text of the  Spanish-Portuguese  Nusaḥ.
 The text is currently formatted in the proprietary format of  DavkaWriter Platinum.
 Please let us know if you have a copy of this  software and if you can help us convert this document to an open  standard Unicode format.